Sphereon-Opensource/OpenID-Federation/README.md

 - `docker compose up db -d`
   Start only the database container in detached mode.

-- `docker compose up federation-server -d`
+- `docker compose up openid-federation-server -d`
   Start only the Federation Server in detached mode.

 ### API Endpoints (via Docker)